fledge-iot/fledge-south-FlirAX8/docs/index.rst

 The important data to add here is the IP address of the camera, in the entry field labeled *Server Address* and the name of the asset to be created within Fledge.

 Once entered click on *Next*, enable the service on the next page and click on *Done*.

+This will create a single asset that contains values for all boxes and spots that may be define.
+A filter *fledge-filter-FlirValidity* can be added to the south service to remove data for boxes and spots not switched on in the camera user interface.
+See |Flir Validity|.
+This filter also allows you to name the boxes and hence have more meaningful names in the data points within the asset.